Service to Suncook

 Termination of Service

-By the summer of 1929, however, SV management had expressed interest in taking over the entirety of the Suncook Loop.
+By the summer of 1929, however, SV management had expressed interest in taking over the entirety of the Suncook Loop, as well as aquiring trackage rights to run over the Southern Division Mainline to Manchester.
 A Mr. Hammond, of the B&M, requested a variety of information from B&M sources in order to determine the feasibility of such a change.
 By August 14, an estimate was put together, and the annual operating expense savings was determined to be about $6,183.84.
 Additional savings were also projected to result from the elimination of snow plowing on the Loop, and it was suggested that the B&M's Soucook gravel pit, located in Pembroke immediately south of the Soucook River, could be sold if B&M service was ended.
 With Suncook Mills business healthy, and the other area customers still busy, perhaps this small savings was not significant enough, as no further mention was made in B&M files, and B&M service of the Loop continued.

 With stagnating economic conditions over the next couple years, discussion of changes to Suncook Loop service resurfaced by March of 1933.
 However, once again B&M management came to the conclusion that it was preferable for them to continue the service, and a notice of this position was finally delivered to SV General Manager Fowler on October 21 of that year.
 While the reasons given to him for their decision were vague, they were elaborated on in the preceding B&M files: lost mail revenue from B&M passenger trains that would continue to run regardless and loss of switching duties in Suncook Village.